mixarcid/molucinate/README.md

 How to get this running:

 ## 1. Install prereqs
 First install OpenBabel.
 Create a conda environment with Python >= 2.8, PyTorch, and RDKit.
-Then install pip requirements:
+Then install pip the requirements:
 ```bash
 pip install -r requirements-pip.txt
 ```